-Our research degrees provide professional, self-motivated researchers with the freedom to explore their chosen subject to its limits.
-Students are given support to make a significant contribution to important areas of research.

-At LSTM, we offer students the opportunity to work with internationally recognised and renowned experts and research groups.
-Our research continues to improve the health of the world's poorest people, with a research portfolio in excess of £210 million.
+LSTM's research is aimed at improving the health of the world's poorest people, with a research portfolio in excess of £210 million.
+Our research degrees provide professional, self-motivated researchers with the freedom to explore their chosen subject to its limits and make a significant contribution to important areas of research.
+We offer students the opportunity to work with internationally recognised and renowned experts and research groups.